delian/node-unifiapi/README.md

 ## Usage

-All the API is based on Promises
+All the API are Promises

 ### Direct access to Ubiquiti Unifi Controller
 If you have a direct access to Ubiquiti Unifi Controller, you could use the following API: